symfony/symfony-docs/book/bundles.rst

     $ php app/console generate:bundle --namespace=Acme/TestBundle

-The bundle skeleton generates with a basic controller, template and routing resource that can be customized.
+The bundle skeleton generates a basic controller, template and routing resource that can be customized.
 You'll learn more about Symfony's command-line tools later.